Myat-Phone-San/Plant_AI_Detector/README.md

 ## Model Training 🧠

-The model was trained using the `Plant_Disease_Detection.ipynb` notebook.
+The model was trained using the `PlantLeafTrain.ipynb` notebook.
 It employs a Convolutional Neural Network architecture to classify plant images into different disease categories.
 The trained model weights are saved in `plant_disease_model.h5`.

 ## Web Application 🌐